Looker Studio vs. Tableau Desktop: What’s Better for You?

-Choosing between Google Data Studio vs Tableau Desktop to help visualize data and drive insights for your next digital marketing campaign?
+Choosing between Google’s Looker Studio vs Tableau Desktop to help visualize data and drive insights for your next digital marketing campaign?

-Data-driven marketers depend on business intelligence tools like Google Data Studio (GDS) and Tableau Desktop to help them organize and process data into actionable insights that drive marketing success.
+Data-driven marketers depend on business intelligence tools like Looker Studio and Tableau Desktop to help them organize and process data into actionable insights that drive marketing success.
 These tools come with a learning curve, but enable marketers to plug in multiple data sources, build dashboards, visualize & analyze campaign data in real-time and quickly produce reports to share with clients and colleagues.

-To help you decide between Google Data Studio vs Tableau Desktop for your business, we’ve created this in-depth comparison with details about each one.
-We’ll review the most important similarities and differences between GDS and Tableau Desktop to help you decide which one is best for you.
+To help you decide between Looker Studio vs Tableau Desktop for your business, we’ve created this in-depth comparison with details about each one.
+We’ll review the most important similarities and differences between Looker and Tableau Desktop to help you decide which one is best for you.

 To make our comparison as equitable as possible, we’re focusing on the most important features that digital marketers need from their data visualization tool: simple integration and connection with data sources, robust data management capabilities, and user-friendly dashboarding/reporting.

-We also want to highlight any unique features offered by either Tableau Desktop or GDS and compare pricing options/access requirements for both tools.
+We also want to highlight any unique features offered by either Tableau Desktop or Looker and compare pricing options/access requirements for both tools.

 That gives us a total of five categories for comparison, to which we’ll assign equal weight in our standard 100-point scoring system.